holochain/holochain-wasmer/README.md

 - Holochain core needs to [act as a wasm host](https://docs.wasmer.io/integrations/rust/examples/hello-world) to build modules and instances to run wasm functions
 - Holochain core [needs to provide](https://docs.wasmer.io/integrations/rust/examples/host-functions) 'imported functions' as an `ImportObject`
-- Holochain HDK needs to use the `holochain_wasmer_guest` functions to wrap externs in something ergonomic for happ developers
+- Holochain HDK needs to use the `holochain_wasmer_guest` functions to wrap externs in something ergonomic for hApp developers
-- Happ developers need to be broadly aware of how to send cleanly serializable inputs and work with serde
+- hApp developers need to be broadly aware of how to send cleanly serializable inputs and work with `serde`

 ### Holochain core

 #### Being a good wasm host

-It is a multi-step process to get from rust code to running a wasm function.
+It is a multi-step process to get from rust code to running a WASM function.

 0. Rust guest .rs files are compiled to .wasm files
-1. Rust wasmer host compiles the .wasm files to a native 'module'
+1. Rust Wasmer host compiles the .wasm files to a native 'module'
 2. The module is instantiated to an 'instance' with imported functions, linear memory and whatever else wasmer needs to call functions

-The first step needs to be handled by happ developers using relevant tooling.
+The first step needs to be handled by hApp developers using relevant tooling.

 Holochain core will be passed a .wasm file and needs to build running instances.

-Basic performance testing showed that the default wasmer handling of a ~40mb .wasm file takes 1-2 seconds to compile into a module.
+Basic performance testing showed that the default Wasmer handling of a ~40mb .wasm file takes 1-2 seconds to compile into a module.

 Wasmer has a native cache trait and can serialize modules into something that loads much faster.